Hungry Healthy Happy

 • Feedback

-Ingredients and substitutions
+Ingredients and Substitutions

 All the ingredients needed for this recipe with text overlay labels.

 • Yogurt - This is where all the creaminess comes from.
-We used a really good quality Greek yogurt.
+We used a really good quality Greek yoghurt.
 We used fat free, to make this really light, but you could use full fat if you wanted a creamier version.
 This would change the nutritional information though.

 • Strawberries - It's best to make this low calorie Eton mess when strawberries are in season as they will be really ripe and full of flavour.
 Choose organic and locally grown where possible.